 This initiative forms part of a wider programme of work to support the transformation of children and young people’s mental health and wellbeing services across East Berkshire.

 NHS East Berkshire CCG is the lead for the coordination of the Local Transformation Plan (LTP) for CYP and Mental Health and Wellbeing (East Berkshire).
-Young Health Champions will work closely with the multi-stakeholder LTP group to ensure that children and young people themselves continue to be a key driving force to improving and informing approaches and models of services which genuinely work for them.
+Young Health Champions will work closely with the multi-stakeholder LTP group to make sure that children and young people themselves continue to be a key driving force to improving and informing approaches and models of services which genuinely work for them.